Nikola Moro: Dinamo Zagreb

-On 6 November, in a decisive Champions League home game against Shakhtar Donetsk, he was sent off in the 74th minute with Shakhtar scoring a late equalizer for 3–3 to deny Dinamo a direct qualification for the knockout phase.
+On 6 November, in a decisive Champions League home match against Shakhtar Donetsk, he was sent off in the 74th minute with Shakhtar scoring a late equalizer for 3–3 to deny Dinamo a direct qualification for the knockout phase.

 Dynamo Moscow

-On 17 August 2020, he signed a five-year contract with Russian Premier League club Dynamo Moscow.
-He made his debut two days later in a 2–0 victory over Rostov, coming on for Daniil Fomin in the 69th minute.
-On 18 October, he scored his first goal for the club as Dynamo lost 3–1 to CSKA Moscow.
+On 17 August 2020, Moro signed a five-year contract with Russian Premier League club Dynamo Moscow.
+He made his debut two days later in a 2–0 victory against Rostov, coming on for Daniil Fomin in the 69th minute.
+On 18 October, he scored his first goal for the club as Dynamo lost 3–1 against CSKA Moscow.

 Bologna

 On 29 August 2022, Moro joined Bologna in Italy on loan until the end of the 2022–23 season, with an option to buy.
+On 2 July 2023, Bologna activated the buy option and made his transfer permanent.

 International career

-Representing Croatia at U16, U17 and U19 level, Nikola Moro made the quarter-finals of the 2015 FIFA U-17 World Cup eventually losing to Mali.
+Representing Croatia at U16, U17, and U19 levels, Moro made the quarter-finals of the 2015 FIFA U-17 World Cup – eventually losing against Mali.
 He also represented Croatia U21 at the 2019 and 2021 UEFA Under-21 Euros, captaining the team to the quarter-finals of the latter tournament for the first time in their history.

 On 17 May 2021, Moro was named in the preliminary 34-man squad for the UEFA Euro 2020, but did not make the final 26.
 He earned his first call-up to the senior Croatia team on 16 August 2021, ahead of the September World Cup qualifiers against Russia, Slovakia and Slovenia.
-However, he did not debut until 29 March 2022, when he made an appearance in a friendly 2–1 victory over Bulgaria.
+However, Moro did not debut until 29 March 2022, when he made an appearance in a 2–1 friendly victory against Bulgaria.